primequantuM4/gsoc-2025/README.md

 - **Supports productivity** by letting teams reuse patterns they already know from Flutter, like declarative UI and state management.
 - **Expands Dart’s reach** into a new domain (CLI/TUI tooling), making it more appealing as a general-purpose language rather than being perceived as “just for Flutter GUIs.”

-The framework I built, **Pixel Prompt**, is designed to feel natural for any developer already comfortable with Flutter, but also approachable for newcomers.
+The framework we built, **Pixel Prompt**, is designed to feel natural for any developer already comfortable with Flutter, but also approachable for newcomers.
 It lowers the barrier to writing interactive terminal apps in Dart, strengthens the language’s ecosystem, and tries to make Dart more competitive with languages that already have strong TUI support.

 # Background